segovia94/frontend-starter/sass/README.md

 Mixins should be placed here so that they are usable for all SASS partials.

-The `objects` folder contains css objects that are self-contained and reusable.
-They are prefixed with `.o-` to easily identify them in markup.

-The `utility` folder contains global css utility helper classes which are prefixed with `.u-` to easily identify them in markup.
-They make use of `!important` to ensure that their styles always apply ahead of those defined in a component's dedicated CSS.

 ## 1. Base HTML
 Only basic HTML tags should be used in this directory.
 This is the foundation for all classes which will follow.